Over the past 30 years the magnetic North Pole (MNP) has moved almost the same distance as it had during the previous 180 years.

 Why has the Magnetic moved?

-For most of the past few hundred years the MNP has been meandering around Northern Canada at just under a leisurely 10mph per year then, around 1990, it suddenly sped up to 35mph – this may not sound much but remember that here we’re describing continental size features.
+For most of the past few hundred years the MNP has been meandering around Northern Canada at just under a leisurely 10mph per year then, around 1990, it suddenly sped up to around 35mph – this may not sound much but remember that here we’re describing continental size features.

 Thanks to a number of satellites equipped with geomagnetic data collection devices (Oersted, CHAMP, Swarm, etc.) we now have a real idea of what is happening both above and below ground.